-The RV and marina industries are seasonal in nature, and the results of operations in any one period may not be indicative of results in future periods.
+The RV, Marina, and UK segments are seasonal and the results of operations in any one period may not be indicative of results in future periods.

-In the RV business, certain properties maintain higher occupancy during the summer months, while other properties maintain higher occupancy during the winter months.
+In the RV segment, certain properties maintain higher occupancy during the summer months, while other properties maintain higher occupancy during the winter months.
 Based on the location of our properties with transient RV sites, our portfolio generally produces higher revenues between April and September than between October and March.
-During the three months ended March 31, 2024, we recognized Real property - transient revenue of \$37.7 million.
+In the UK segment, vacation rental sites generally produce higher revenues between March and October.
+Through September 30, 2024, we recognized aggregate Real property - transient revenue from our RV and UK segments of \$37.7 million in the first quarter, \$81.7 million in the second quarter and \$138.2 million in the third quarter.
 During the year ended December 31, 2023, we recognized Real property - transient revenue as follows:

-property - ent revenue During the Three Months Ended Year millions) March 31 June 30 September 30 December 31 Total 2023 \$ 321.4 12.4 % 27.8 % 47.3 % 12.5 % 100.0 %
+l property - ient revenue During the Three I Months Ended Year (in millions) March 31 June 30 September 30 December 31 Total 2023 \$ 321.4 12.4 % 27.8 % 47.3 % 12.5 % 100.0 %

-In the marina business, the majority of our wet slip and dry storage space leases have annual terms that are billed seasonally.
+In the Marina segment, the majority of our wet slip and dry storage space leases have annual terms that are billed seasonally.
 Wet slip storage increases during the summer months for the boating season, whereas dry storage increases during the winter season as weather patterns require boat owners to store their vessels on dry docks or within covered racks.
-During the three months ended March 31, 2024, we recognized seasonal real property revenue of \$78.1 million.
+Through September 30, 2024, we recognized seasonal real property revenue of \$78.1 million in the first quarter, \$95.9 million in the second quarter and \$104.4 million in the third quarter.
 During the year ended December 31, 2023, we recognized seasonal real property revenue as follows:

-Se: prop asonal real erty revenue During the Three Months Ended Year n millions) March 31 June 30 September 30 December 31 Total 2023 \$ 348.7 20.8 % 25.9 % 28.6 % 24.7 % 100.0 %
+Sea prop asonal real ertv revenue  💻 During the Three Months Ended Year (in March 31 June 30 September 30 December 31 Total 2023 \$ 348.7 20.8 % 25.9 % 28.6 % 24.7 % 100.0 %